 Support teaching, research, and patient care.

 The optics of the eye can be thought of as an imperfect microscope objective through which the retina can be observed.
-Our lab uses adaptive optics, a technology originally developed to observe distant stars and galaxies to improve this microscope objective so that individual retinal and blood cells can be visualized.
-Moreover, we use and invent new microscopy imaging methods to reveal cellular and sub-cellular structures in the eye through a multidisciplinary approach that integrates optics, computer science, vision science, electrical engineering and other engineering disciplines.
+Our lab develops and uses adaptive optics, eye movement correction and optical microscopy technologies to improve the non-invasive visualization of the retina to the point that individual retinal structure and function and can be visualized at the cellular and even sub-cellular scale.